davidgasquez/handbook/Open Data.md

 ### Storage
 - **Permanence**.
 Each version should be accessible and permanent.
 - **Versioning**.
 Should be able to manage diffs and incremental changes in a smart way.
 E.g: only storing the new rows or columns.
-- Use smart protocol for storing the data so rows/columns are not duplicated and new ones can be built on top of others.
+- **Smart**.
+Use appropriate protocols for storing the data.
+E.g: rows/columns shouldn't be duplicated if they don't change.
-	- What is the best way to partition Datasets on IPFS?
-- Compare local hash with remote hash to know if anything needs to be updated
-- Inmutable(append only) source datasets?
+	- Tabular data could be partitioned to make it easier for future retrieval.
+- **Inmutability*.* Data should be append only.
-- Centralized (S3, GCS, ...) and Decentralized (IPFS, Hypercore, Torrent, ...).
+- **Flexible**.
+Allow centralized (S3, GCS, ...) and decentralized (IPFS, Hypercore, Torrent, ...).
 	- Support many types of data.
 Tables, Geospatial, Images, ...

 ### Transformations
-- Packaged Lambda transformations (WASM/Docker).
+- **Deterministic**.
+Packaged Lambda transformations (WASM/Docker).
 	- For tabular data, starting with just SQL might be great.
 	- Pyodite + DuckDB for transformations could cover a large area.
-- Defined as code.
+- **Declarative** Everything should be defined as code.
 E.g: YAML files with the source datasets and the transformations.
-Similar to how Pachyderm/Kamu/Holium are doing these.
+Similar to how Pachyderm/Kamu/Holium do.
-- Can be run locally and remotely.
+- **Environment agnostic**.
+Can be run locally and remotely.
+One machine or a cluster.
-- Open transformations could empower a bunch of use cases:
+- **Templated**.
+Having a repository of open transformations could empower a bunch of use cases ready to plug in to datasets:
 	- Detect outliers automatically.
 	- Detect suspicions records like a categorical variable value that only appears one time while others values appear many times.
 	- Enrich data smartly (matcher + augmenter).
 If it detects a date, add the day of wee.
 If it detects latitude and longitude, adds country/city.

 ### Visualizations
-- Suggest basic charts (bars, lines, time series, clustering).
+- **Defaults** Suggest basic charts (bars, lines, time series, clustering).
-- Smart drill downs.
+- **Exploratory** Allow drill downs and customization.

-## Current Landscape
-Fixing Open Data is something people have been working on for a while.
-These are some of the solutions I'm aware of, but I'm sure there are much more tools and approaches out there.

-- **Classical Open Data portals**.
-They usually provide static datasets with different degrees of curation, freshness, and, formats.[Google Dataset Search](https://datasetsearch.research.google.com) surfaces a lot of them.
-This works well as a way of sharing single datasets but makes it very hard to curate and connect them openly given the lack of a standard.
-- **Decentralized Datasets**.
-There are also [IPFS datasets](https://awesome.ipfs.io/datasets/).
-Similar to the classical approach, but decentralized on IPFS.
-[Datasets are being added continuously](https://youtu.be/-9rKtrwMkG0?t=638).
-The main challenge of this approach is discoverability.
-	- [There is also `datadex` by Juan Benet](https://juan.benet.ai/blog/2014-03-11-discussion-scienceexchange/) (IPFS Creator).
-It shares some of the  [ideas](https://github.com/jbenet/data/blob/master/dev/designdoc.md) outlined in this document.
-	- [Qri](https://qri.io/).
-An evolution of the classical open portals that added [[Decentralized Protocols]] (IPFS) and computing on top of the data.
-Sadly, [it came to an end early in 2022](https://qri.io/winding_down).
-It's the closest thing to the ideal I shared earlier I'm aware of.
-	- [Holium](https://docs.holium.org/).
-An open source protocol dedicated to the management of data connected through transformations.
-Similar to Pachyderm but using WASM and IPFS.
-	- [Dolt](https://docs.dolthub.com/) is another interesting project in the space with some awesome data structures.
-They also [do data bounties](https://www.dolthub.com/repositories/dolthub/us-businesses)!
-	- [Trino](https://trino.io/) is a distributed query engine for data.
-It could work on top of IPFS if it supported it.
-- In the web3 space, [Ocean Protocol](https://oceanprotocol.com/) and [The Graph](https://thegraph.com/) have designed a great incentive landscape and provided tools to share and discover data.
-For now, I think they only work on blockchain related datasets.
-	- Some web3 organizations are [thinking about data](https://docs.indexcoop.com/our-products/data-economy-index-data), [[Incentives]] and [[Governance]].
-- There are also some interesting databases in the space ([DuckDB](https://duckdb.org/)) that focus on decentralizing the querying capabilities, using technologies like WASM.
-	- This makes possible an intermediary step in which you could read Parquet files from IPFS, model the data with `dbt` and write them back on IPFS.

 ## Extra Thoughts
 - There are already open source projects like [Airbyte](https://airbyte.com/) that could be used to build open data connectors.
-It would make possible replicating something from a random source (like the Ethereum blockchain) to a destination (like IPFS).
+It would make possible replicating something from `$RANDOM_SOURCE` (like the Ethereum blockchain) to any destination (like IPFS).
 - With a common standard for the metadata, datasets could be indexed with a computation framework on top of IPFS.
 - Querying could also be archived with such computation framework.
 There are also some databases ([Ceramic](https://ceramic.network/), [Crust](https://www.crust.network/), [Textile Threads](https://github.com/textileio/go-threads)) that work on IPFS but they don't support this use case.
 - [Making a SQL interface](https://twitter.com/josephjacks_/status/1492931290416365568) to query and mix these datasets could be a great step forward since it'll enable tooling like `dbt` to be used on top of it. **Data-as-code**.